 Make an appointment as soon as you can, and in the meantime you can try:

-- Using a cold compress and pressing it against where the pain persists.
+- Using a cold compress and pressing it against the area of pain

-- Calling your dentist and ask them about pain relief methods you can try while you wait for an appointment
+- Calling your dentist and asking them about pain relief methods you can try while you wait for an appointment

 - Paracetamol or ibuprofen pain relief medicines (aspirin is not recommended as it can increase bleeding in the area)